sdaqo/sdaqo.github.io/README.md

 # Personal Portfolio (WIP)
-A little Website I built for myself and to learn web dev.
+A little Website I built, to learn web dev.

 ## Techologies used